 Ukuleles for Beginners: Where to Get Started

 Welcome to the wonderful world of ukuleles!
 As a beginner, you’re probably eager to get started playing, motivated by your family and friends and inspired by the numerous ukulele artists you’ve followed over many months (or years).
 There’s no age limit to learning and we’re happy you’ve chosen to embark on this journey, and we’re glad to be of help by providing tips for beginners as well as giving you some pointers on where to find the best beginner ukulele for you.

 A ukulele player needs a ukulele, so take your pick from the best beginner ukuleles we’ve listed above.
 While waiting for your ukulele to arrive, you can get already started on the basics.
 Here are our favorite ways to learn ukulele even if you don’t have your own ukulele yet:

 There are numerous websites dedicated to the ukulele, and most of them offer informative articles about learning to play.
 Reading these articles allows you to get familiar with ukulele terms, chords, the parts of the ukulele, the different ukulele sizes, how different kinds of wood affect the sound of a ukulele and so on.
 When you have a good understanding about the ukulele, you’ll find it easier to learn to play it.

-Watching instructional videos – you can also watch instructional videos on YouTube about how to play ukulele.
-There are hundreds of ukulele-centric channels where you can watch videos explaining ukulele anatomy, basic ukulele chords, strumming and fingerpicking patterns and how to play popular ukulele songs.
+You can also watch instructional videos on YouTube about how to play ukulele.
+There are hundreds of ukulele-centric channels where you can watch videos explaining ukulele anatomy, basic ukulele chords, strumming and fingerpicking patterns and how to play popular beginner ukulele songs.
 You can also watch ukulele reviews so you can have a better idea of how ukuleles look and sound like.

 With ukulele apps, you can learn on the go!
 There are different kinds of ukulele apps – some focus on teaching chords, while others simulate the ukulele fretboard and turn your phone into a uke.
 You can play on the go, and you don’t even have to have a ukulele with you.
 Try out different apps to see which ones work for you and keep you motivated to practice and become a better player.